studio-b12/restyle-lite/README.md

 restyle(
   [component, ] // an optional string used to auto prefix all styles under a node/component Object        // a JSONish object as spec'd
-  [, prefixes]  // optional prefixes
-                // as node.js module this is by default an empty array
-                //  generating prefixes-less CSS for other pre/post processors
-                // in browsers this is by default all vendors prefixes
-                //  without bothering much that -webkit-background does not even exist
-                //  browsers will simply ignore CSS that is meaningless

   [, document]  // browsers only, eventually a different document from another realm ):Object;